-Your students’ preparation and mentality for the ACT can have a massive impact on their scores.
+Your students’ preparation and mentality for the ACT or SAT can have a massive impact on their scores.
 These 11 gameday reminders will help your students perform their absolute best on test day and be fully prepared for whatever may come their way!

 - Eat well: Breakfast is the most important meal of the day—especially on test day.
 Not only does eating a balanced breakfast give you more energy throughout the day, but it also improves concentration!